-The Cotswolds, and self-catering accommodation in the area
+Guide to the Cotswolds and self-catering accommodation in the area

+The Cotswolds has to be one of the most beautiful areas in England where holidaymakers can book a country cottage or house.
 The Cotswolds are a range of hills that run from Bath in the south through Gloucestershire, parts of Oxfordshire and almost all the way to Stratford on Avon in Warwickshire.
 In these 90 or so acres of lovely landscapes are farms and pretty villages and a quality of life that can only be aspired to by most.
 The area is most convenient for weekend country or short breaks for people from London and offers a rural retreat from the city.
 The area can also be reached reasonably easily from the Heart of England and from parts of Wales such as Monmouthshire.
 Wiltshire is also not too far away from the Cotswolds.

 Visit the Cotswolds for a self-catering cottage holiday and enjoy the heart of England at its best.
-Sometimes described as quintessential England, the Cotswolds have a timeless charm and are traditional for all that is good and pleasant in life. cottages Cotswolds
+Sometimes described as quintessential England, the Cotswolds have a timeless charm and are traditional for all that is good and pleasant in life.

 The rock forming the hills is a pale limestone which is also used extensively as a building material.
 The resultant honey-coloured cottages and houses are pleasing to the eye.
 Even some modern houses have to comply with the regional building convention so that the Cotswold area has a character and style of its own with beautiful honey coloured buildings.

 The Cotswolds is an area with a rich heritage and an area known for beautiful English gardens.
 There are many old country houses to visit in the Cotswolds, many of which have splendid grounds and also a good number of gardens also.
 For those who love anything old and historic, there is a multitude of centuries old buildings to enjoy and more antique shops than most- Tetbury in Gloucestershire boasts over 30 alone.
 And if you love English cream teas then you will love life in the Cotswolds.
 There are many pretty tea shops where you can indulge in tea and a cream cake - just heavenly.
-If you enjoy a glass of wine in the evening, there can be nothing better than sitting in a Cotswold garden and enjoying a drink on a summers night.
+If you enjoy a glass of wine in the evening, there can be nothing better than sitting in a Cotswold garden and enjoying a drink on a summer's night.

 Cotswold water park, cottages and self-catering accommodation

 Pretty villages and towns in the Cotswolds include Bourton on the Water, Painswick and Chipping Norton to name just a few.
 There are many beautiful places in the Cotswolds though but the smaller villages are particularly charming.
+Read our guide to the Cotswolds' prettiest villages.

 Chipping Campden is an old Cotswold town with many preserved historic buildings.
 England abounds with centuries old churches and Chipping Campden has the splendid example of 15th century St James Church which was funded by wool merchants buying prestige and a ticket into heaven.
 There are also the 14th century Woolstaplers Hall, 17th century market hall, old silk mill and almshouses.
 A walk around Chipping campden and many other Cotswold villages is a walk back in time because of the wealth of history and preserved ancient buildings.